 I went with pecans to mix things up but you can use whatever kind of nuts (or seeds if you’re allergic to nuts) you have on hand.
 Walnuts, almonds, or pine nuts would all work well.
 I debated whether or not to add cheese but I had some leftover from a pizza I made so yeah, there’s that.
-However, you can easily substitute vegan cheese or finish it off with a balsamic reduction instead.
-I think that would taste great with the pesto and the artichoke hearts.
+However, you can easily substitute vegan cheese, homemade cashew parmesan (which I’ll list in the notes) or finish it off with a balsamic reduction.
+I think the balsamic would taste great with the pesto and the artichoke hearts.

 Just like my other spaghetti squash bowl recipes, this one also makes four bowls.
 Brandon and I both get full off of eating just one so I like to save the other two for lunch the next day.
 After I top with them with cheese, I just wrap them in tin foil and store them in the refrigerator.
 Then all you have to do is pop them in the microwave for a few minutes when you’re ready to eat.
 Easy peasy and oh so cheesy!
 Just like me. ;)

-1 cup shredded Italian blend cheese (or a mix of mozzarella & parmesan)
+- 1 cup shredded Italian blend cheese (or vegan cheese/cashew parmesan*)